Welcome to SaveTheGuns.com!

 New York Times, September 24, 1975

-"There is no reason for anyone in this country, for anyone except a police officer or a military person, to buy, to own, to have, to use, a handgun.
-The only way to control handgun use in this country is to prohibit the guns.
+"There is no reason for anyone in this country, anyone except a police officer or a military person, to buy, to own, to have, to use a handgun.
+I used to think handguns could be controlled by laws about registration, by laws requiring waiting periods for purchasers, by laws making sellers check out the past of buyers.
+I now think the only way to control handgun use in this country is to prohibit the guns.
 And the only way to do that is to change the Constitution."

 "Gun violence won't be cured by one set of laws.
 It will require years of partial measures that will gradually tighten the requirements for gun ownership, and incrementally change expectations about the firepower that should be available to ordinary citizens."